ConorMarco/BreckMinecraft/index.md

 When you open the Twitch app, go to the Mods tab.
 If you have Minecraft installed, it should detect that and display it in that tab.

 Once you are there, I highly recommend **changing the amount of RAM that is allocated to Minecraft**.
 For historical reasons the default is only 2GB, but at least **4GB is recommended** for good performance.
-Access your settings by selecting the small down arrow in the top-right, then select the `Settings` option with the gear icon.
+Access your settings by hitting `ctrl+comma`.
 Next, select the `Minecraft` tab on the Settings page and locate the `Allocated Memory` slider under `Java Settings`.
 Adjust the slider to your desired memory amount (remember we recommend at least 4096MB).

 Finally, we will install the Breck modpack.
 You should be able to `Browse Modpacks` and search for `Breck Pack Please Ignore` by `comarn`.
 Simply click `install` and it will appear in `My Modpacks`, allowing you to hit `play`!